 Social group in Mackay

 This support group is for older people living with dementia and their carers.
 It meets on the 2nd Friday of the month from 11.30am to 1.30pm, at the City Bowls Club, 305 Shakespeare Street, Mackay. $10 dollars for lunch meal.
 This group is run in partnership with Mackay Alzheimer’s and is supported by Ozcare’s dementia advisor Diane Barber.
 For more information contact 1800 Ozcare (1800 692 273)..

 Dinner with Friends in Townsville

 People with dementia are invited to this monthly social get-together, held on a Friday evening, usually at local restaurants.
-This group is supported by Ozcare’s dementia advisor for Townsville, Ruth McCall.
+This group is supported by Ozcare’s dementia advisor Ruth McCall.
 For more information contact 1800 Ozcare (1800 692 273).

 Walking group in Townsville